 There’s an infinite variety of chocolate, but don’t forget to try the one with red chilly.
 Audacious but delicious!

-Basque cake, gâteau basque in French, is the most famous dessert of the Basque country.
+Basque cake, gâteau basque in French, is the most famous dessert of the French Basque food.

 You will find everywhere “le Roi du gâteau basque” (the King of the Basque cake) or “le meilleur gâteau basque” (the best Basque cake).